oils-for-unix/oils/doc/language-influences.md

       echo $i
     }

 Perl can be viewed as a mixture of shell, awk, and sed.
-Oil is a similar agglomeration of languages, but it's statically parsed.
+YSH is a similar agglomeration of languages, but it's statically parsed.

 ### Julia

-Multiline strings in Oil use similar whitespace stripping rules:
+Multiline strings in YSH use similar whitespace stripping rules:

     proc p {
       # Because leading and trailing space are stripped, this is 2 lines long